mbhavsar1994/InventoryManagement-Node.jsApp/README.md

 # TradeGo IMS

 TradeGo is Inventory Management System which is developed using Node.js and MySQL

+system  provides realtime stock availability for each products, Purchase & track delivery inventory from supplier, Sales products by mobile application
+Provide insight of system by various graph such as incoming purchase, recent sales, most sold and least sold products, on hand Inventory and inventory valutions

 ## Installation

 Use the npm  package manager https://github.com/mbhavsar1994/InventoryManagement-Node.jsApp.git   clone and install TradeGo Ineventory APP.